alexravenna/vscode-picky-programmer/README.md

 # Picky Programmer Extension Pack

-An extension pack for picky programmers.
+A VS Code extension pack for picky programmers.
 Recognize invalid/unnecessary/unwanted whitespace/spellings and linting/formatting/syntax errors as well as be able to sort/alphabetize code quickly.

 For those of you who (like me) are bothered by these little things and have to fix them immediately!